adap/flower/baselines/flwr_baselines/experiments/fedbn_convergence_rate/README.md

 Before you run any program of the baseline experiment, please get the required data and place it in the `/data` directory.

 As soon as you have downloaded the data you are ready to start the baseline experiment.
-The baseline contains different programms:
+The baseline contains different programs:

 * utils/data_utils.py
 * cnn_model.py